 Tax credits, on the other hand, work a bit differently.
 Instead of subtracting a tax credit from your taxable income, you subtract it directly from your tax liability.
 Tax credits are either refundable (you may get a refund from the credit) or nonrefundable (you can use the credit to reduce your tax bill to zero but may not get refunded any extra credit money past that).

 Generally, you’ll owe less tax for every deduction and credit you qualify for.
 And if your annual income is low enough, you might not have to pay federal income tax at all.
-That was the case for 43% of Americans in 2017, according to the Tax Policy Center.
-The percentage is expected to increase to nearly 46% under the Tax Cuts and Jobs Act of 2017.
+That was the case for 44% of Americans in 2018, according to the Tax Policy Center.
+The percentage is expected to increase to nearly 46% under the Tax Cuts and Jobs Act.

 But keep in mind that even if you don’t pay much in federal income tax, that hardly means you pay no tax at all.
 Depending on where you live and how much you earn, you may pay state income tax, sales tax and state (as well as federal) gas taxes.
 And if you own your home, you’ll likely pay property taxes.